mmtn/deposition-molecular-dynamics/README.rst

 initialise a molecular dynamics :doc:`driver <drivers/drivers>`.
 In the input settings, the name of a driver must be specified.
-This driver is responsible for interfacing with a particular molecular dynamics software, e.g. LAMMPS, GULP, etc. It moves data between the calculation and the software.
+This driver is responsible for interfacing with a particular molecular dynamics software, e.g. LAMMPS, GULP, etc. It moves data between the ongoing deposition calculation and the software.

 A deposition calculation consists of multiple iterations.
 The :doc:`Iteration <classes/Iteration>` class represents one cycle of relaxing the system